PendragonLore/async_pokepy/README.md

 # async_pokepy
-A shitty, barebones, basic and asynchronous wrapper for the pokeapi.co API.
+A dumb, bare bones wrapper for the pokeapi.co API.